X

 Step 3: Collect Ideas

-The team tasked with conducting the study should start by enumerating concepts under each of the four SWOT analysis components.
+The team tasked with conducting the study should start by listing concepts under each of the four SWOT analysis components.
 The table below provides examples of inquiries or points of consideration for each category.

 Internal Factors: